gearglow/ReptiliaWithATwist/The List - Outtakes.md

 _Huh.
 Must've been the pig bones,_ Elysia mused. _I wonder if he has a tail like Dudley's?_

-While Voldemort's new body was rather broad, there the resemblance ended, for not even in Elysia's nightmares did Vernon Dursley ever have scales for skin, nor slitted red eyes.
+While Voldemort's new body was rather broad, not even in Elysia's nightmares did Vernon Dursley ever have scales for skin, nor slitted red eyes.
 Still, he _did_ bring to mind a ball python which had just finished off a juicy rat, complete with what could only be called a snoot.

-"Robe me, Wormtail!"
-He commanded.
+"Robe me, Wormtail," he commanded.

 Wormtail hurried to comply, and also handed over a bone-white wand.